peteroupc/html3dutil/doc/H3DU.TextureLoader.md

 #### Parameters

-* `name` (Type: String)<br>
+* `name` (Type: String | TextureInfo)<br>
     URL of the texture data.
 Images with a TGA extension that use the RGBA or grayscale format are supported.
 Images supported by the browser will be loaded via the JavaScript DOM's Image class.
+TODO: More docs.

 #### Return Value